 There are two types of breath-holding spells, and they’re different both in the way that they look and the triggers that cause them.

 - Cyanotic breath-holding: This type of breath-holding is more common, and happens when a child is upset.
-During a cyanotic breath-holding spell, a child will breathe out, and then not breathe in again for a while, and his parent or caregiver will notice his face start to turn a shade of blue.
+During a cyanotic breath-holding spell, a child will breathe out, and then not breathe in again for a while, and their parent or caregiver will notice their face start to turn a shade of blue.

 - Pallid breath-holding: The less common type of breath-holding spell also takes its name from the appearance of a child’s face during the spell – in this case, a child having a pallid breath-holding spell might turn very pale.
 Pallid breath-holding spells also have different triggers, and usually happen when children are startled or surprised, which can make them harder to predict.